wp-cli/handbook/commands/scaffold/plugin/index.md

 &lt;slug&gt;
 : The internal name of the plugin.

+[\--plugin_name=&lt;title&gt;]
+: What to put in the 'Plugin Name:' header

+[\--skip-tests]
+: Don't generate files for unit testing.

 [\--activate]
 : Activate the newly generated plugin.

-[\--plugin_name=&lt;title&gt;]
-: What to put in the 'Plugin Name:' header